-You should only send in documents which have been certified by a professional person or a person of good standing in the community as a trye copy of the original.
-A list giving examples of the type of person that would be suitable can be found at: http://www.direct.gov.uk/en/TravelAndTransport/Passports/Applicationinformation/DG 174151
+You should only send in documents which have been certified by a professional person or a person of good standing in the community as a true copy of the original.
+A list giving examples of the type of person that would be suitable can be found at:

-Acceptable certifiers are listed in the section 'Who can countersign your application'.
+Acceptable certifiers are listed in the section 'Occupations'.

 The person should not be related by birth or marriage to the applicant(s), be in a personal relationship with the applicant or live at the same address.

-The person certifying documents should :
+The person certifying documents should:

-include the words -

-"Certified to be a true copy of the original seen by me"
+- include the words "Certified to be a true copy of the original seen by me"

-- sian
+- sign

 - print their name

 - confirm their occupation

-- · add their address and telephone number
+- add their address and telephone number

-However, the General Register Office reserves the right to ask you to submit the original document if requested.
+However, GRO reserves the right to ask you to submit the original document if needed.